 The highest level is the 80c, which must be at the top to be correct.
 You may need to top it up slightly (in total is 6-7 Litres) but remember to top it up small amounts at a time.

 As you can imagine, it can be fairly easy to spill some automatic fluid on your garage floor or workshop.
 We strongly recommend that you wash it off as soon as you have finished the transmission fluid change because it can become very slippery.
-If you haven’t already, buy yourself a good pressure washer and some floor cleaner to completely remove the spillage.

 This DIY Guide is for informational purposes and guidance only.
 We MercedesEnthusiasts.co.uk and individuals associated with the website through ownership and contribution will not accept any liability for any loss, damage, injury or negligence direct or indirect from use of the information / advice contained within this website.